medic/cht-docs/content/en/core/overview/data-flows-for-analytics/cht-sync.md

 ### CHT Sync

-[CHT-Sync](https://github.com/medic/cht-sync) is a logstash and PostgREST application that runs on the server.
+[CHT Sync](https://github.com/medic/cht-sync) is a logstash and PostgREST application that runs on the server.
 It is a service that listens to changes in the CHT database, and updates the analytics database accordingly.
 It is designed to be run as a service on the server, and it is not designed to be accessed by users.
 It is not a web application, and it does not have a user interface.
 It is designed to be run on the same server as the CHT, but it can be run on a separate server if necessary.
 CHT Sync runs in a Docker container.
 See the [CHT Sync readme](https://github.com/medic/cht-sync/blob/main/README.md) for more information and instructions on how to run it.

 ### CHT Pipeline

 CHT Sync puts all new data into the postgres database into a single table that has a `jsonb` column.
 This is not very useful for analytics.
-CHT Pipeline is a set of SQL queries that transform the data in the jsonb column into a more useful format.
+[CHT Pipeline](https://github.com/medic/cht-pipeline) is a set of SQL queries that transform the data in the jsonb column into a more useful format.
 It uses [DBT](https://www.getdbt.com/) to define the data transformations.
 There is a [daemon](https://github.com/medic/dataemon) that runs CHT Pipeline, and it updates the database whenever the data in the jsonb column changes.

 You can pass in your CHT Pipeline model definitions to CHT Sync through the [variables](https://github.com/medic/cht-sync/blob/main/docker-compose.postgres.yml#L13) passed to the docker container.
-The ensures that you have an easy way of getting your data into the analytics database seamlessly.
+This ensures that you have an easy way of getting your data into the analytics database seamlessly.